The United Math Circles Foundation is an official umbrella organization for the Berkeley Math Circle. The United Math Circl

 es Foundation is a non-profit organization.

 The Berkeley Math Circle (BMC) is a weekly program for over 500 San Francisco Bay Area elementary, middle and high school students.
-The weekly sessions are held on Tuesdays evenings at the UC Berkeley campus.
+The weekly sessions are held on Wednesday evenings at the UC Berkeley campus.
 The program is jointly sponsored by the:

 - UC Berkeley Mathematics Department